rngodev/node/README.md

 ## CLI

-You can use the CLI from a local project by running:
+The CLI can be used locally in a project by running:

 ```bash
 npx rngo